Pollock roe

-Pollock roe, also pollack roe (also known as tarako in Japanese and myeongnan in Korean), is the roe of Alaska pollock (Gadus chalcogrammus) which, despite its name, is a species of cod.
-Salted pollock roe is a popular culinary ingredient in Japanese, Korean and Russian cuisines.
+Pollock roe, also pollack roe (also known as tarako or mentaiko in Japanese and myeongnan in Korean), is the roe of Alaska pollock (Gadus chalcogrammus) which, despite its name, is a species of cod.
+Salted pollock roe is a popular culinary ingredient in Korean, Japanese and Russian cuisines.

 Names

 The purely Korean name for pollock, myeongtae can be written with Hanja 明太 (명태), which can be read as mentai in Japanese.
-But while the Japanese borrowed this name from Korean and called it mentaiko, the term does not retain the original meaning of plain raw roe, but specifically refers the chili pepper-added cured roe, while salt-cured only types are called tarako.
+But while the Japanese borrowed this name from Korean and called it mentaiko, the term does not retain the original meaning of plain raw roe, but specifically refers to chili pepper-added cured roe, while salt-cured only types are called tarako.

 Korean

 As aforementioned, Alaska pollock in Korean is myeongtae, hence pollock roe is myeongnan, a contracted form of the compound with +ran or +nan meaning "egg (roe)".

 The salted roe dish is called myeongnan-jeot (명란젓), being considered a type of jeot (젓) or jeotgal, which is a category of salted seafood.